filisko/fat32-formatter/README.md

 ## How to Install

 You can download the script through curl, add the execution bit, and open it.
-Just execute the following three lines (once opened it will ask you for your sudo password)
+Just execute the following three lines (once opened it will ask for your sudo password)

 ```
 curl https://raw.githubusercontent.com/filisko/fat32-formatter/master/fat32_formatter.sh > fat32_formatter.sh